Security

 Hero image for Security

-Like any other company, we have a lot of sensitive information that we need to protect: internal records, credentials, client data, etc.
+Like any other company, Nimble has a lot of sensitive information that need to protect: internal records, credentials, client data, etc.

-As an engineering-focused company, we have to go beyond the conventional and often low-level security practices.
+As an engineering-focused company, Nimble has to go beyond conventional and often low-level security practices.

-This guide details the security measures that we put in place to safeguard any sensitive and critical piece of information that comes into our hands.
+This guide details the security measures that the team puts in place to safeguard any sensitive and critical piece of information that comes into their hands.

 Passwords and Secrets

-To prevent an apocalyptic scenario caused by the leakage of authentication credentials, we use 1Password.
+To prevent an apocalyptic scenario caused by the leakage of authentication credentials, the team uses 1Password.

 1Password is a highly secure password management tool.
 All of the data stored in 1Password is encrypted, and access is tightly controlled via fine-tuned policies.